andrea-dm/Coursera_Capstone/REPORT.md

 # Luxury restaurants in Rome

 Such a business case is meant for people who are willing to invest in a new luxury restaurant in Rome.
-We recall that "Municipio" is the Italian for borough, and "Zona" is the Italian of "neighborhood".
+We recall that "Municipio" is the Italian for borough, and "Zona" is the Italian for "neighborhood".

 ## § Introduction/Business Problem